lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

         * UP Squared* Board

-        * AI Core mPCIe board (installed), this is what is being referred to as the "Myriad"
+        * AI Core mPCIe board (installed) with Intel® Movidius™ Myriad™.
+This is what is being referred to as the "Myriad"

         * USB Camera